 Lots of strange people: Science fiction fans are traditionally supposed to be people who don't fit into everyday life very well, and who prefer to concentrate on fictional worlds instead.
 This is by no means always true, but you do get a lot of strange people at SF conventions.
 99% are harmless.
 You learn not to be distracted by the women in medieval gowns with stuffed dragons on their shoulders, the guys dressed in fur loincloths, the people with vests literally covered with buttons saying things like, "TARDIS Repair Mechanic -- ANY time, ANY place!"

 Entertaining people: You'll find people at cons who know all sorts of weird things and love to talk about them.
 I've discussed medieval theology, particle physics, and "Mr. Ed" at conventions.

-Geeks: Unfortunately, a few fans are outright losers, even by the standards of other fans; however, fandom prides itself on tolerance, so nobody drives people away just because they haven't bathed since Nixon resigned, or because they think Ronald Reagan's a left-wing pansy.
+Geeks: (A word that's subtly shifted meaning since 1988.)
+Unfortunately, a few fans are outright losers, even by the standards of other fans; however, fandom prides itself on tolerance, so nobody drives people away just because they haven't bathed since Nixon resigned, or because they think Ronald Reagan's a left-wing pansy.
 They're just ignored as much as possible.
 If you find yourself stuck with one of these people, just remember that you've got to meet someone at the other end of the hotel right now for a private get-together, and much as you'd like to, you can neither stay and chat nor bring your new "friend" along.

 In-jokes: Fandom's been around for fifty years, and has accumulated a lot of tradition and mythology.
 Don't worry if you don't know why everyone laughs at the mention of lime Jell-O; just ask someone, and they'll tell you (if they know).
 It's understood that everybody has to start at the beginning, and it takes time to learn it all.